Charles P. Daly

 Charles Patrick Daly (October 13, 1816 – September 19, 1899) was a member of the New York State Assembly, Chief Justice of the New York Court of Common Pleas, president of the American Geographical Society, and an author of several books.

-Early years
+Early life and education

 The Daly ancestors were the O'Dalys of County Galway, Ireland.
 In 1814, two years before Daly's birth, his parents immigrated to the U.S. from Omagh, County Tyrone, Ireland.
 Daly was born in New York City, New York, USA.
 His father, Michael, had been a master carpenter in Ireland, but in New York City, he worked as the manager of a hotel on Broadway.
 His mother, Elizabeth, died when Daly was age three.
 Michael remarried.

 Daly attended private school in his early years.
 Upon his father's death, Daly was unwilling to rely on a widowed stepmother, leading him to leave school and earn a living.